NA-MIC/ProjectWeek/PW40_2024_GranCanaria/README.md

 - All participants (both remote and in-person) have to register using the [this form](https://forms.gle/iToYPfiE1xa7pYnN9).
 - Registration for **remote** participants is free.
 - Registration fee for **in person** participants will be 450€ per person.
-The payment link is still pending, and it will be available soon.
+Use the following [payment link](https://es.social-commerce.io/ECcomk) to conduct the payment.

+**Note:** EU regulations require 2FA for all payments.
+European banking standards and most credit cards support this by default.
+If your payment doesn't process due to 2FA issues, please reach out for a custom payment link at [namic@ebatinca.com](mailto:namic@ebatinca.com).

 ## Discord